“You are a pain in the neck

 Intimate relationships are the site of some of life’s sweetest and also most painful experiences.

-Relationships don’t just melt our hearts—they also melt aways our illusions.
+Relationships don’t just melt our hearts—they also melt away our illusions.
 Relationships are uncomfortable because this process of disillusionment always involves vulnerability, active risk-taking, and acute perception of our own shortcomings.